Solving Minnesota’s childcare crisis requires regulatory reform

 And in St. Paul, lawmakers are considering two bills with $14 million total to help providers stay in business, to want to be in business, and even to open new spaces in shuttered storefronts and elsewhere.
 The latter marks a business-model shift from individual in-home child care efforts to larger, more efficient, and better equipped child care centers.

-Research has shown extensively that issues that were mostly focused on in this round table like low pay for childcare workers and high childcare costs are a direct result of too much regulation.
-Forcing providers to spend more money on compliance activities leaves little revenue to be used to pay childcare workers.
-And the increased costs that come with regulation are always passed down to parents.
+Research has extensively shown that low pay for childcare workers and high childcare costs, issues that this round table focused on, are a direct result of overregulation.
+Forcing providers to spend more money on compliance activities leaves little revenue for paying childcare workers.
+These higher costs are also passed down to parents through high tuition.

-Strict staff-to-child care ratios, as well as group sizes, are not only expensive, but they serve little purpose when it comes to quality childcare as research has shown.
+Strict staff-to-child care ratios, as well as group sizes, are not only expensive, but they serve little, if any, purpose when it comes to quality child care.
 The same is true for stringent hiring qualifications.